carpentries-incubator/high-dimensional-analysis-in-python/_episodes/05-Regression-assumptions.md

 ### 1. Specify hypotheses
 We begin by formulating the null hypothesis (H₀) and alternative hypothesis (H₁) for each predictor we intend to include in the model.
-The null hypothesis states that the predictor has no effect on the response variable, while the alternative hypothesis suggests that there is a significant effect.
+The null hypothesis states that the predictor has no effect on the response variable, while the alternative hypothesis suggests that there is a significant effect (typically < 5% chance of observing the relationship by chance alone).
 Before we can reject the null hypothesis, we must make sure to satisfy all multivariate regression assumptions to ensure reliable and valid inference.

 ### 2. Check for multicollinearity

-"Multicollinearity creates a problem in the multiple regression model because the inputs are all influencing each other.
-Therefore, they are not actually independent, and it is difficult to test how much the combination of the independent variables affects the dependent variable, or outcome, within the regression model.

-While multicollinearity does not reduce a model's overall predictive power, it can produce estimates of the regression coefficients that are not statistically significant.
-In a sense, it can be thought of as a kind of double-counting in the model.
+In statistics, multicollinearity is a phenomenon in which one or more predictors in a multivariate regression model can be linearly predicted from the others with a substantial degree of accuracy.
+In other words, it means that one or more predictors are highly correlated with one another.

-In statistical terms, a multiple regression model where there is high multicollinearity will make it more difficult to estimate the relationship between each of the independent variables and the dependent variable.
-In other words, when two or more independent variables are closely related or measure almost the same thing, then the underlying effect that they measure is being accounted for twice (or more) across the variables.
-When the independent variables are closely-related, it becomes difficult to say which variable is influencing the dependent variables."
+Multicollinearity presents a problem in multivariate regression because, without having independent/uncorrelated predictors, it is difficult to know how much each predictor truly contributes to predicting the target variable.
+In other words, when two or more predictors are closely related or measure almost the same thing, then the underlying impact on the target varible is being accounted for twice (or more) across the predictors.

-TODO: About VIF score and why you want values lower than 10
+While multicollinearity does not reduce a model's overall predictive power, it can produce estimates of the regression coefficients that are not statistically valid.

+#### Variance Inflation Factor (VIF)
+The VIF (Variance Inflation Factor) is a statistical measure used to detect multicollinearity in regression analysis.
+VIF helps to quantify the extent to which multicollinearity is present in the model.

+The intuition behind the VIF score is based on the idea that if two or more predictor variables are highly correlated, it becomes difficult for the model to distinguish the individual effects of these variables on the dependent variable.
+Consequently, the coefficient estimates for these variables become unstable, and their standard errors become inflated, making the results less reliable.

+The VIF is calculated for each independent variable in the regression model.
+Specifically, to calculate the VIF for predictor i, the following steps are taken:

+* Fit a regression model with variable i as the dependent variable and all other independent variables (excluding i) as predictors.

+* Calculate the R-squared value (R²) for this regression model.
+R² represents the proportion of variance in variable i that can be explained by the other independent variables.

+* Calculate the VIF for variable i using the formula: VIF(i) = 1 / (1 - R²)

+* The interpretation of the VIF score is as follows:

+    * A VIF of 1 indicates that there is no multicollinearity for the variable, meaning it is not correlated with any other independent variable in the model.

+    * VIF values between 1 and 5 generally indicate low to moderate multicollinearity, which is typically considered acceptable in most cases.

+    * VIF values greater than 5 (some sources use a threshold of 10) suggest high multicollinearity, indicating that the variable is highly correlated with other independent variables, and its coefficient estimates may be unreliable.

+    * In extreme cases, VIF can take on very high values, approaching infinity, indicating an almost perfect linear relationship between the variable and other predictors in the model.

 ```python